-It’s fall ya’ll and all the ladies of Bluff CIty Lights are back in town and planning some great holiday get togethers this season!
-We are kicking off the fall season with a very delicious Peach Pie recipe from Collin’s Aunt Judy.
+It’s fall ya’ll and I have been planning some great holiday get togethers this season!
+I am kicking off this fall season with a very delicious Peach Pie recipe from my friend Collin’s Aunt Judy.
 Believe me, it is extremely scrumptious.
 I know first hand!

 Aunt Judy’s Peach Pie

 Self rising flour

 Very ripe peaches